caseyli/listy/README.md

 	multi_column_listy_links(collection, display_method_name, number_of_columns, options={})

 This does the same thing as listy_links but presents it in the number of columns you specify.

+* collection - Should be an ActiveRecord collection.
+* display_method_name - Symbol of method to be called on each record to generate what is display in the list

 Options you can pass in include: